 Sugar is harmful because it causes it’s own cycle of chronic cravings.
 You don’t lose bone density overnight.
 You don’t get fat because of one piece of candy.
 But feed your sugar cravings over a lifetime, and you’ll start to see serious health effects after just a few years.

 If you’re here and considering a sugar detox, you’re probably already familiar with this Sugar Craving Cycle.
-On the outside, it goes something like this:

 When you eat sugar—especially straight-up sugar, not fruit with fiber to slow that sugar down, but refined sugar and/or refined white flour, your body has to kick itself into overdrive.

 The most harmful part of sugar, perhaps, is that it’s been touted as a substance that’s okay to eat.
-In fact, more than touted, it’s been turned into a multibillion dollar market that is lauded, celebrated, and cherished in Northern American culture.
+In fact, more than touted, it’s been turned into a multibillion-dollar market that is lauded, celebrated, and cherished in Northern American culture.